nolanlawson/PouchDroid/README.md

 Effortlessly sync your Android user data to and from CouchDB.

+**Version 0.9-very-beta**

 Introduction
 -------------

 ### What is this?

-CouchDroid is an Android adapter for PouchDB.
-It offers a simple, SQLite-backed key-value store that can automatically sync with a CouchDB database via HTTP/HTTPS.
+CouchDroid is an Android adapter for [PouchDB][4].
+It offers a simple key-value store, backed by SQLite, that can automatically sync with a remote [CouchDB][5] database via HTTP/HTTPS.

 ### Why do I care?